meteor/meteor/source/api/pubsub.md

 A client will see a document if the document is currently in the published record set of any of its subscriptions.
-If multiple publications publish a document with the same `_id` to the same collection the client will merge the documents.
+If multiple publications publish a document with the same `_id` to the same collection the documents will be merged for the client.
 If the values of any of the top level fields conflict, the resulting value will be one of the published values, chosen arbitrarily.

 ```js
 // server: publish the rooms collection, minus secret info...